Ahmed-Amine-Soltani/trabajo/Kubernetes/intall-k8s-centos-7-containerd.md

 $ yum -y update && yum upgrade -y
 ```

 Add a local DNS alias for our master server.
-Edit /etc/hosts file
+Edit /etc/hosts file (comment the line that begins with 127.0.1.1 + host name)

 ```bash
 $ echo "